Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

-We compute the value of $\chi^2_{min}$ considering the 8 TeV and 13 TeV Higgs signal strength data separately and as a combination as well, with and without the flavor constraints.
-We present the values of the $\chi^2_{min}$ for all these cases in MSSM and SM in Table~\ref{chisquaresm}.
-We can see that the $\chi^2_{min}$ for MSSM is less than $\chi^2_{min}$ for SM in all the cases.
-In Fig.~\ref{fig:ma_tb1}, we show the implications from the global $\chi^2$ analysis performed by taking various combination of observables.
-The grey colored points in Fig.~\ref{fig:ma_tb1}(a), \ref{fig:ma_tb1}(b), \ref{fig:ma_tb1}(c)and \ref{fig:ma_tb1}(d)represent the parameter space points which satisfy the light Higgs mass constraints.
-The red points in Fig.~\ref{fig:ma_tb1}(a), \ref{fig:ma_tb1}(b), \ref{fig:ma_tb1}(c)and \ref{fig:ma_tb1}(d) represent the points with $\chi^2$ value within the $2\sigma$ interval ($\chi^{2} \leq \chi^{2}_{min} + 6.18$, where $6.18$ is the 2$\sigma$ interval associated with two degrees of freedom) of $\chi^2_{min}$, evaluated by considering only the 13 TeV Higgs signal strength data.
-The green points in Fig.~\ref{fig:ma_tb1}(b), \ref{fig:ma_tb1}(c)and \ref{fig:ma_tb1}(d) represent the points with $\chi^2$ value within $2\sigma$ interval of $\chi^2_{min}$ considering only the 8 TeV Higgs signal strength data.
-The yellow points in Fig.~\ref{fig:ma_tb1}(c)and \ref{fig:ma_tb1}(d) represent the points with $\chi^2$ value within $2\sigma$ interval of $\chi^2_{min}$ computed by considering both, 8 TeV and 13 TeV Higgs signal strength data.
-The blue points in Fig.~\ref{fig:ma_tb1}(d) represent the points with $\chi^2$ value within $2\sigma$ interval of $\chi^2_{min}$ obtained by considering the combination of 8 and 13 TeV Higgs signal strength data along with the low energy flavor constraints.
-We note that the $b \rightarrow s \gamma$ results constrain only low $M_A$ regions. $B_s \rightarrow \mu^+ \mu^-$ results constrains the low $M_A$ and high $\tan \beta$ region. $B^+ \rightarrow \tau^+ \nu_{\tau}$ constrains the low $M_A$ and high $\tan \beta$ region even further.
-For example, we observe that parameter space points with $\tan{\beta}~\gtrsim~55$ for $M_{A}~\lesssim~600~{\rm GeV}$ are excluded after combining the B-physics observables in the $\chi^{2}$ evaluation.
-In the rest of this work, we will refer to the blue colored points of Fig.~\ref{fig:ma_tb1}(d) as the allowed parameter space, unless otherwise stated.
+In Fig.~\ref{fig:ma_tb1} and Fig.~\ref{fig:ma_tb2} we show the implications of taking various combinations of observables in the global $\chi^2$ analysis.
+All the points shown in the plots have $\chi^2$ values within the $2\sigma$ interval of $\chi^2_{min}$ i.e. $\chi^{2} \leq \chi^{2}_{min} + 6.18$, where $6.18$ is the 2$\sigma$ interval associated with two degrees of freedom.
+The grey colored points in Fig.~\ref{fig:ma_tb1} and \ref{fig:ma_tb2} represent the parameter space points which satisfy light Higgs mass constraints.
+The red points in Fig.~\ref{fig:ma_tb1}(a), \ref{fig:ma_tb1}(b) and \ref{fig:ma_tb2}(d) represent those evaluated by considering only 13 TeV Higgs signal strength data, while the green points in Fig.~\ref{fig:ma_tb1}(a), \ref{fig:ma_tb1}(b) and \ref{fig:ma_tb2}(d) represent the points obtained by considering only 8 TeV Higgs signal strength data.
+The yellow points in Fig.~\ref{fig:ma_tb1}(b), \ref{fig:ma_tb2}(a), \ref{fig:ma_tb2}(b), \ref{fig:ma_tb2}(c) and \ref{fig:ma_tb2}(d) represent the points computed by considering both 8 TeV and 13 TeV data.
+The light-green colored points in Fig.~\ref{fig:ma_tb2}(a), \ref{fig:ma_tb2}(b) and \ref{fig:ma_tb2}(c) represent the parameter space points evaluated by combining 8 TeV and 13 TeV Higgs signal strength data along with the flavor physics constraint from $B \to X_{s} \gamma $, $B_s \rightarrow \mu^+ \mu^-$ and $B^+ \rightarrow \tau^+ \nu_{\tau}$, respectively.
+Finally, the blue points in Fig.~\ref{fig:ma_tb2}(d) represent those which are obtained by considering the combination of 8 TeV and 13 TeV signal strength data along with the flavor physics constraints discussed in Sec.~\ref{Sec:Low_energy}.
+We represent the parameter space point with the minimum value of $\chi^{2}$ ($\chi^{2}_{min}=48.801$) in black in Fig.~\ref{fig:ma_tb2}(d), and it corresponds to $M_A=936.2~{\rm GeV}$ and $\tan\beta =18.3$.
+We note that the $b \rightarrow s \gamma$ results constrain the low $M_A$ regions, while $B_s \rightarrow \mu^+ \mu^-$ results constrain the low $M_A$ and high $\tan \beta$ regions. $B^+ \rightarrow \tau^+ \nu_{\tau}$ constrains the low $M_A$ and high $\tan \beta$ region even further.
+We observe that parameter space points with $\tan{\beta}~\gtrsim~55$ for $M_{A}~\lesssim~600~{\rm GeV}$ are excluded after combining all the $B$-physics observables in the $\chi^{2}$ evaluation.
+Interestingly, a wedge shaped region around $16 \lesssim \tan\beta \lesssim 12$ and $M_{A} \lesssim 450~{\rm GeV}$ also get excluded through the global $\chi^{2}$ analysis, as shown in Fig.~\ref{fig:ma_tb2}(d).
+This particular exclusion is mainly driven by the constraints from $B_s \rightarrow \mu^+ \mu^-$.
+For a fixed $M_{A}$, the contribution to $\mathrm{Br}(B_s \rightarrow \mu^+ \mu^-)$ coming from the Higgsino loop interferes destructively with the SM contribution for the case of positive $\mu A_{t}$~\cite{Altmannshofer:2012ks}.
+Although, we have varied $A_{t}$ across both, positive and negative values, the wedge shaped excluded region corresponds to positive values of $A_{t}$.
+The destructive interference lowers down the value of $\mathrm{Br}(B_s \rightarrow \mu^+ \mu^-)$ below the SM expectation.
+In such scenarios, the net contribution from $\mathrm{Br}(B_s \rightarrow \mu^+ \mu^-)$ to the global $\chi^{2}$ increases, thereby, sending it outside the $\chi^{2}_{min}+ 2\sigma$ region.
+We would like to mention here that the lower limit on $\tan \beta$ is also dependent on $M_S$.
+By increasing the soft SUSY-breaking scale by few orders of magnitude one can open up the very low $\tan \beta$ region i.e., $\tan \beta < 3$~\cite{Djouadi:2013vqa}.
+In the rest of this work, we will refer to the blue colored points of Fig.~\ref{fig:ma_tb2}(d) as the allowed parameter space, unless otherwise stated.